Frostman random variables, entropy inequalities, and applications: Proof of Theorems and with

-We emphasize that the term $O_{s,\zeta,C_d}(\log C)$ can not be replaced by $O_{s,\zeta,C,C_d}(1)$, because in the proof of the main theorem, we are working with infinitely many random variables satisfying \eqref{frost_final}, where the Frostman constants can be large compared to $n$, and are not uniform in $(x,y)$.
-So only an error of the form $\log C$ can be turned into entropy-terms as in \eqref{eq_into_entropy_term}.
-The main difficulty in this section, which prevents us from applying results in \cite{ShW} directly, is due to this reason.
+We emphasize that the logarithmic dependence on $C$ in the error term is essential.
+Because in the proof of the main theorem, we are working with infinitely many random variables satisfying \eqref{eq_poly_Fconstants} or \eqref{frost_final}, where the Frostman constants can be large compared to $n$, and are not uniform in $(z_1,z_2)$ or $(x,y)$.
+Only an error of the form $\log C$ can be turned into entropy-terms as in \eqref{eq_poly_eq7} or \eqref{eq_into_entropy_term}, respectively.
+The main difficulty in this section, which prevents us from applying the results in \cite{ShW} directly, is due to this reason.

-Rather than repeating their arguments wholesale with minor modifications, we provide a detailed description of how to prove variants of their results tailored to our purposes, and combine these with a few calculations to prove Theorem \ref{thm4.2}.